scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 The Geoscience Community Analysis Toolkit (GeoCAT) team, established in 2019, leads the software engineering efforts of the National Center for Atmospheric Research (NCAR)’s “Pivot to Python” initiative :cite:`pivot19`.
-GeoCAT essentially aims at creating scalable data analysis and visualization tools on structured and unstructured grids for the geosciences community in the scientific Python ecosystem.
+The initiative had an initial two-year roadmap with major milestones being: (1) Replicating NCL’s computational routines in Python, (2) training and support for transitioning NCL users into Python, and (3) moving tools into an open development model.
+GeoCAT essentially aims at creating scalable data analysis and visualization tools on structured and unstructured grids for the geosciences community in the SPE.
 The GeoCAT team is committed to open development, which helps the team prioritize community involvement at any level of the project lifecycle alongside having the whole software stack open-sourced.

 GeoCAT created several, now-established, Python tools that are hosted and managed publicly on Github to develop computation and visualization functions,